yukulehe/gazpar2mqtt/README.md

 Verify you have gazpar data available on [GRDF Portal](https://monespace.grdf.fr/monespace/connexion)

-Data provided is per day and per month.
+Data provided is the last day and last month consumptions.

 Remember, kWh provided is conversion factor dependant.
 Please verify it's coherent with your provider bills.